Lahti-University-of-Technology/full-stack-course/material/course-project-how-to.md

       - ☒ “This application will help users identify animals.”
       - ☑ “This application helps users identify animals.”

-- Your README should answer:
+- Your description should explain in simple, straightforward, declarative language:
   - What does the application do?
   - What is its single, well-defined purpose?
+  - What problem does the project solve, if any?
   - Who is it for?
+  - What is *not* in scope (non-goals)?
   - If it is similar to other projects, how is it different?

-  - How to set up and run the project (setup instructions can be a placeholder for now).
+This description is often called a *Vision Statement*

 **Submission**
-- [ ] Submit your README URL (the README must start with a Vision Statement)
+- [ ] Submit your README URL

 ---